Are you planning on buying a book to help you prep for SAT Writing?

 Books are a great way to study for students who are serious about their prep and who are able to motivate themselves.

 Keep in mind that studying from books is not the most effective method for all students.
-It’s important that you know how you study best.
-Buying a book is not going to track your progress or motivate you to study – so you need to be able to do that for yourself, and you also need to be able to understand and evaluate your own mistakes and progress.
-If that sounds like you, these books will be great for you.
+It's important that you know how you study best.
+Buying a book is not going to track your progress or motivate you to study—so you need to be able to do that for yourself, and you also need to be able to understand and evaluate your own mistakes and progress.
+If that sounds like you, then you'll find these books are super helpful!

 In order to take full advantage of these books, you also need to be willing to make a time investment.
-Just buying a book is not going to make a difference to your score – you have to be willing to commit and spend time – we’re talking at least 10 hours, or much more depending on where you’re starting from - going through it in order to get the benefits.
+Just buying a book is not going to make a difference to your score—you have to be willing to commit and spend time.
+We're talking a minimum of 10 hours of study time, but in all likelihood, you'll have to spend more time than that to get the benefits.

 So if you're looking to invest a good deal of time and want to make a significant improvement in your SAT Writing score, read on to see which books can help you!